 Plastic never really disappears

-The “hotspots” of plastic pollution
+The ‘hotspots’ of plastic pollution

-- bays located near large cities;
+- bays adjacent to large cities;

 - bays where plastic drifts and remains;